Parrottrek Journal 2007

 built on the back so you can still enjoy the beautiful views of our backyard, the animals and surrounding trees along with the soaring rockets and Space Shuttle

-launches from over the ocean, while keeping the area cool in summer and bug free in the early evenings when the bugs do come out.
+launches from over the ocean, while keeping the area cool in summer and bug free in the early evenings when the bugs do come out and we don't want to go in.

 Frank with Ron, Marie, Cassie, Megan and Preston our Balderdash opponents